 - At first, take the prescribed medications such as a proton pump inhibitor or lansoprazole for underlying conditions such as gastroesophageal reflux disease, and heartburn.

 - Take the prescribed antidepressant to lessen the pain and the sensations in the esophagus.

 - Prescribed muscles relaxant to lessen the pain when swallowing.
 Use Botox injections and calcium blockers to lessen the severity of the spasms.

-- Paroral endoscopic myectomy or POEM where an endoscope is inserted through the mouth and down the throat to make a slit in the internal lining of the esophagus and the muscle found in lower end of esophagus is cut.
+- Paroral endoscopic myectomy (POEM) is where the doctor inserts an endoscope through the mouth and down the throat to make a slit in the internal lining.
+In addition, the doctor cuts the muscle found in lower end of esophagus.

 - Control stress by exercising regularly and meditating to prevent worsening of the condition.

-- Eat medium temperature foods and drinks such as warm or cool drinks and food to prevent spasms.
+- In addition, eat medium temperature foods and drinks such as warm or cool drinks and food to prevent spasms.

 - Avoid inhaling tobacco smoke to prevent irritation and cause damage to the esophagus.
 Quit smoking.